Hokkaido Shinkansen: Service types

-Under the initial timetable, ten return Hayabusa services operate daily between Tokyo and Shin-Hakodate-Hokuto and one return service operates daily between Sendai and Shin-Hakodate-Hokuto.
-One return Hayate service operates daily between Morioka and Shin-Hakodate-Hokuto, and one return service daily operates between Shin-Aomori and Shin-Hakodate-Hokuto.
+Under the initial timetable, ten daily round-trip Hayabusa services operate between Tokyo and Shin-Hakodate-Hokuto, along with one daily round trip between Sendai and Shin-Hakodate-Hokuto.
+Hayate services include one daily round trip each between Morioka and Shin-Hakodate-Hokuto, and between Shin-Aomori and Shin-Hakodate-Hokuto.

 Operating speed

-Upon commencement of services in 2016 the maximum speed on the approximately 82 km dual gauge section of the Hokkaido Shinkansen (including through the Seikan Tunnel) was 140 km/h, increased to 160 km/h in March 2019.
-There are approximately 50 freight trains using the dual gauge section each day, so limiting the travel of such trains to times outside of Shinkansen services is not an option.
-Because of this and other weather-related factors cited by JR East and JR Hokkaido, the fastest journey time between Tokyo and Shin-Hakodate-Hokuto is currently 3 hours, 57 minutes.
+Upon commencement of services in 2016, the maximum speed on the approximately 82 km dual-gauge section approaching and through the Seikan Tunnel was limited to 140 km/h, later increased to 160 km/h in March 2019.
+This restriction is necessary because the shock wave from a Shinkansen train traveling at full speed could destabilize a narrow-gauge freight train travelling in the opposite direction.
+Approximately 50 freight trains use the dual-gauge section each day, so operations cannot be limited to times outside Shinkansen services.
+Because of this restriction, the fastest journey time between Tokyo and Shin-Hakodate-Hokuto is currently 3 hours, 57 minutes.